 Below are ways to ensure that your claim of sexual harassment is appropriately considered and what to do when it’s not.

-Employers in California must provide a safe work environment.
-Federal law and California state laws prohibit discrimination in the workplace.
+Employers in California must provide a safe work environment, free from various forms of harassment and discrimination.
+This includes adhering to federal law and California state laws, both of which prohibit quid pro quo sexual harassment and other forms of workplace discrimination.
 This includes gender-based comments, inappropriate touching, grabbing, pinching, and making sexually suggestive or inappropriate comments and jokes.

 If you have experienced sexual discrimination and your employer says and does nothing, tells you to let it go, or says let’s wait and see, they have failed to respond appropriately.
 In these situations, the employer may be liable.
 It’s a best practice to keep as much supporting evidence and documentation as possible.
 Such proof includes emails or other documentation of proof that you reported the claim to your employer.

 When an employer fails to respond to a claim of sexual harassment, you have grounds to file a formal complaint with EEOC.

 The EEOC is a federal agency tasked with handling allegations of harassment and discrimination in the workplace.
 They also address civil rights violations.

 This complaint can be filed in person, by appointment, or through the mail.
 Understanding the process is vital to ensure that you don’t miss deadlines, fill out the appropriate forms, and attach relevant evidence.
 The EEOC has employees you can speak with to help navigate the process.